 HbbTV 2.0: finally winning over proprietary environments?

 Jon Piesing, Chairman of the HbbTV Specification Working Group, was presenting a summary of the new features introduced in the version 2 of the HbbTV specifications (due to release later this year), mainly HTML5, HEVC video (where supported by the hardware) and EBU-TT-D support, all of which are welcome to overcome limitations of the CE-HTML-based previous versions.
 What’s more innovative is the work that has been done on companion screen integration (based on UPnP for the discovery): there’s a module for installing/launching companion screen app from the HbbTV app, one, for one remotely launching the HbbTV app, and one for App2App Communication through a WebSocket server running on the TV.
 On top of these modules, HbbTV 2.0 is introducing a new range of cross-app media synchronization features, based on the protocols crafted in the DVB-TM-CSS group – which work was also presented at the conference by Kevin Murray from Cisco.
 Current prototypes based on the TM-CSS protocols don’t show yet sufficient accuracy for lip sync, but it should definitely improve in the near future.
 What about implementation?
 The HbbTV 2.0 specification is announced to be ready for market implementation in 2015.
 The experience we had with the 1.5 version showed a two years’ time-to-market since the specification finalized.
 Nothing indicates that this version will be deployed faster by CE manufacturers, all the more than there is no plan for firmware upgrade of the currently deployed 1.5 TV sets.
 Still, Italy has already announced their integration of the 2.0 version in their HD-Book v.4.0 – replacing MHP as the reference middleware.
+And the American broadcast standards organization ATSC is currently working on the integration of HbbTV2.0 mechanisms into its v.3.0 guidelines.
 Maybe a good indicator of HbbTV finally reaching a strong technical maturity…

 HEVC: towards one codec only?